Selling an Inherited Property?

 The process for selling an inherited property involves some additional formalities to ensure all beneficiaries in the will (and HMRC) receive their full share of the asset.
 The sale needs to be seen as fair and transparent – that’s why an auction sale is very popular for inherited properties.

-Last updated by Mark Grantham on 2nd October 2022
+Last updated by Mark Grantham on 19 March 2026

-🔲 What is an executor?
+What is an executor?

 An executor is a person appointed in the will of a deceased person to carry out the terms of their will.
 Most wills appoint two executors (joint executors).
-An executrix is the female term, sometimes the gender-neutral term “personal representative” is used in place of either executor or executrix.
+An executrix is the female term; sometimes the gender-neutral term “personal representative” is used in place of either.
+The job of an executor includes various duties, starting with locating and understanding the will and finishing with distributing the assets of the estate.
+Whilst the role can seem quite overwhelming to begin with, when it’s broken down into separate parts it becomes much easier to deal with.

 What’s the timescale for selling an inherited property?

-If the will is straightforward (or if there is no will, so long as the beneficiaries of the estate are obvious i.e. spouse or children) the timescale for obtaining grant of probate can be as soon as one or two months.
+If the will is straightforward (or if there is no will, so long as the beneficiaries of the estate are obvious, i.e. spouse or children) the timescale for obtaining grant of probate can be as soon as one or two months.

-Complicating factors for obtaining grant of probate (e.g. family disputes, difficulty finding paperwork, complex estates/tax affairs or lazy solicitors) will cause obvious delays.
+Complicating factors – such as family disputes, difficulty finding paperwork, complex estates or tax affairs – will cause obvious delays.
 It’s not unusual to see probate take the best part of a year.
 And without probate, it’s not possible to exchange contracts on the sale of an inherited property.

 Can an inherited property be sold before probate is granted?